fetttttjoe/Simple-Web-server/README.md

 # Simple-Webs-server
-Prob gonna be used to controll my Computer with my Smartphone Browser Localy, because i am to lazy to move my ass
+Prob gonna be used to controll my Computer from my Smartphone Browser using my local network.